 The owner is in dispute the Local Planning Authority about the external stone used on the dwelling and boundaries.
-The Enforcement Team have conducted an independent investigation and are of the view that the stone used on the dwelling and boundary is different to what was approved by the Planning Authority which can be shown through photographs taken from The Shrubbery public footpath.
+The Enforcement Team have conducted an independent investigation and are of the view that the stone used on the dwelling and boundary is different to that which was approved by the Planning Authority.
+The appearance of the wall is demonstrated in photographs taken from The Shrubbery public footpath.

 The owner was advised by letter on 13th June 2011 the parking area should be built in accordance with the approved scheme and again under no circumstances must The Shrubbery footpath be used for vehicular traffic.
-This was following advice from the Councils Highway Development Team Leader who had advised that the emergency Service would not attempt to drive across the footpath due to the width of the gates and lack of ground clearance and it would not be safe for private vehicles.
-In the event of an emergency the Fire Brigade would park their appliances in St. James's Park and enter property on foot.
+This was following advice from the Council's Highway Development Team Leader who had advised that the emergency services would not attempt to drive across the footpath due to the width of the gates and lack of ground clearance; and that it would not be safe for private vehicles.
+In the event of an emergency the Fire Brigade would park their appliances in St. James's Park and enter the property on foot.

-On 13th June 2011, the owner submitted application 11/02513/COND to "discharge of condition 10 of application 09/00367/FUL (erection of single dwelling and associated works).
-This application was subsequently refused on 8th August 2011 for the following reason;
+On 13th June 2011, the owner submitted an application (11/02513/COND) to discharge condition 10 (parking area) of planning permission 09/00367/FUL.
+This application was subsequently refused on 8th August 2011 for the following reason: